Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer: IBM Q results

 We have simulated the 4-qubit as well as 2-qubit circuits of \cref{sect:circuits} using a Qiskit noise model for the backend \texttt{ibmq\_london} (respectively generated on 2019--12--03 and 2019--12--10 with 1000 shots).
 Figs. \ref{fig:noisy-qmi} and \ref{fig:noisy-discord} display the result for the quantum mutual information and the discord on the whole tetrahedron.
 In general we observe that noise reduces these quantities to almost half their theoretical value close to the corners of the tetrahedron.
-Interestingly, we observe that the 2-qubit circuit is slightly more faithful to the ideal results of Figs. \ref{fig:qmi_2} and~\ref{fig:discord} in \cref{sec:entanglementmeasures}.
-Notably, close to the edges and at the vertices of the tetrahedron using a smaller number of qubits is advantageous.
+Interestingly, in the corners and along the edges we observe that the 2-qubit circuit is slightly more faithful to the ideal results of figs. \ref{fig:qmi_2} and~\ref{fig:discord} in \cref{sec:entanglementmeasures}.
 The same observations hold also for the classical correlation (not shown here).
-These results are consistent with the corresponding observations of the previous paragraph on the Werner line.
+These results are consistent with the corresponding observations on the Werner line discussed in the previous paragraph.